 HOW to perform hand hygiene:2 Washing hands with soap and water is the best way to reduce the number of germs in most situations.
 If soap and water are not available, use hand sanitizer with at least 60% alcohol.
 Hand sanitizers do not eliminate all types of germs.

 Handwashing is a your best defense against germs.
-Use this poster developed by the North Carolina Division of Public Health as a reminder about the importance and steps for handwashing.
+Use this poster developed by the The University of North Carolina in Chapel Hill and The NC Department of Health and Human Services as a reminder about the importance and steps for handwashing.
 Click here to access the poster.
-Reviewed and reaffirmed 6/2018.
+Reviewed and reaffirmed 11/2022

 This form guides collaborative problem-solving involving those who are affected, those with authority, and those with expertise.
 The form encourages documentation of who is involved, the tasks planned, who is responsible, and checkpoints for follow-up.
 The attachments include a blank copy of the form and a sample of the completed form to address the problem of a 2 year old child who is biting other children.